 7. The privileges of Post-Doctoral workers made members of the MCR shall be as follows: (a) Use of the Middle Common Room. (b) Use of the College Library. (c) Use of College sports facilities on the domus.
 These include two tennis courts and a multigym (normal fees apply). (d) Use of College sports facilities off domus (eg river facilities). (e) Invitations to special MCR dinners (at guest rate) and all other MCR events. (f) The right to dine in Hall (not at High Table) at own expense at the rate applicable to guests (gowns must be worn). (g) The use of the Post-Doc/Affiliate pigeon hole in the Downing Porters’ Lodge for the delivery of mail.

-8. Those Post-Doctoral workers who have been made members of the Downing MCR will, on the termination of their membership, normally be offered membership of the Downing Association and will then receive the Association Magazine annually.
+8. Those Post-Doctoral workers who have been made members of the Downing MCR may, on the termination of their membership, request to receive selected mailings from the Development Office to maintain their contact with the College (please contact firstname.lastname@example.org if this is the case).

 9. Individual Post-Doctoral workers who have been made members of the MCR may be offered such further privileges as the General Purposes Committee shall determine.